 NPS is the most common customer experience metric – it’s easy to understand, quick to complete and gives a big-picture customer loyalty gauge.

 CSAT (Customer Satisfaction)

-You’ll want to know how satisfied your customers are with your products or services. measures customer satisfaction based on a question: ‘How would you rate your overall satisfaction with the [goods/service] you received?’
-Respondents use a ratings scale between 1 (very unsatisfied) to 5 (very satisfied).
+You’ll want to know how satisfied your customers are with your products or services.
+CSAT measures customer satisfaction based on a question: ‘How would you rate your overall satisfaction with the [goods/service] you received?’
+Respondents use a rating scale between 1 (very unsatisfied) to 5 (very satisfied).